10 Different Types of Sheep Breeds That Produce Milk

 9. Bergamasca Sheep

-The Bergamasca is a domestic sheep that comes from the mountainous region of Lombardy, northern Italy, in Bergamo.
+The Bergamasca is a domestic sheep from the mountainous region of Lombardy, northern Italy, in Bergamo.

-It comes from the Brembana valleys and the Seriana valleys and mainly connects to the Clusone plateau.
+It comes from the Brembana and Seriana valleys and mainly connects to the Clusone plateau.

 Their vast, high faces and bodies are white.
 The heads and long ears are polished.
 Sheep from Bergamasca can effectively adapt to the local climate.